On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Proposed TS Scheme

 \subsection{Baselines}

 In this paper, we proposed four baseline algorithms.
-Firstly, we compared our proposed KT-FLUC algorithm with a centralized cell-centric DRL-based TS algorithm (CL).
+Firstly, we compared our proposed KT-FLUC algorithm with a centralized cell-centric DRL-based TS algorithm (CL), which is implemented based on \cite{b9}.
 In this algorithm, we only use a single agent at the RAN controller, collecting observations from distributed UEs and making a centralized decision.
 The action is a joint TS decision of all the UEs, which will be broken into independent TS actions for each UE, and the model will be trained based on the average reward of all the UEs.
 The critical steps of the CL algorithm are summarized at Algorithm \ref{alg:cl}.

 Then, we compared our proposed KT-FLUC algorithm with three other UE-centric algorithms.
-The first one is a distributed independent DRL-based TS algorithm (DIL).
+The first one is a distributed independent DRL-based TS algorithm (DIL), which is implemented based on the idea of \cite{b23-1}.
 In this baseline, each UE acts as an independent agent, making decisions without information exchanging or experience sharing.
 The activities of each UE in DIL are summarized at Algorithm \ref{alg:localT}.

 The third baseline is a federated DRL-based TS algorithm (FL).
-Compared with DIL, the federated learning steps are added while compared with the proposed algorithm, the knowledge transfer part is removed.
+The federated learning algorithm used in this baseline is borrowing ideas from \cite{b23-2}.
+Compared with DIL, the federated learning steps are added, while compared with the proposed algorithm, the knowledge transfer part is removed.
 The FL algorithm is summarized at Algorithm \ref{alg:fl}.
 The last baseline is a federated DRL-based TS algorithm with direct initialization (FLI).
 Direct initialization means that the global model parameters are directly copied to the local model every time a new UE enters the system.
 The FLI algorithm is summarized at Algorithm \ref{alg:fli}.